 Results

-Given multi-view posed LDR images and a surface mesh, our inverse rendering pipeline is divided into two main stages.
+Given multi-view posed LDR images, our inverse rendering pipeline is divided into two main stages.
 In the initialization stage, we initialize the BRDF, extract a surface light field, and estimate emitter geometry.
 In the optimization stage, we first recover HDR radiance from the LDR input, then bake shading maps, and jointly optimize BRDF and CRF parameters.
 These three steps are repeated until convergence.